jmora/mindgraph/pages/Ray Dalio --- principles.md

 		- Create great decision-making machines by thinking through the criteria you are using to make decisions while you are making them.
 	- [Remember that a good plan should resemble a movie script.](https://www.principles.com/principles/f4290f29-b37d-4fd9-b125-fc6aee3ca57b/)
 		- Put yourself in the position of pain for a while so that you gain a richer understanding of what you're designing for.
-		- Visualize alternative machines and their outcomes, and then choose.
+		- Visualize alternative machines and their [[outcomes]], and then choose.
 		- Consider second- and third-order consequences, not just first-order ones.
 		- Use standing meetings to help your [[organization]] run like a Swiss clock.
 		- Remember that a good machine takes into account the fact that people are imperfect.